-Carolyn Wu (she/they) is a queer gender non-conforming settler working in Tkaronto of the Hong Kong diaspora.
-She is a writer, director, producer, editor, community organizer.
-She led CBC’s national television show “Q” through a total rebranding as Acting Senior Producer.
-Her film “In My Mother’s Closet”, co-directed with Adri Almeida, has screened internationally at NSI Online Short Film Festival, Toronto Reel Asian International Film Festival, Wicked Queer: Boston LGBT Film Festival, among others.
-Her short film “Jo” has 2 million views on YouTube.
-She won Breakthroughs Film Festival’s Emerging Filmmaker Pitch 2019.
-She also started and co-organizes Colour Theory, an event that celebrates short films of all sizes, genres, and budgets made exclusively by Black, Indigenous, or people of colour filmmakers who identify as 2SLGBTQ (2SQTBIPOC).
-In all her work she strives to empower the voices of everyone involved at every level, disrupt film industry, and build space for 2s/queer/trans BIPOC filmmakers to heal, create, and thrive.
+Carolyn Wu (they/she) is a queer gender non-conforming settler working in Tkaronto of the Hong Kong diaspora.
+Carolyn is a writer, director, producer, editor, community organizer.
+They led CBC’s national television show “Q” through a total rebranding as Acting Senior Producer.
+Her film IN MY MOTHER’S CLOSET has screened internationally at NSI Online Short Film Festival, Toronto Reel Asian International Film Festival, Wicked Queer: Boston LGBT Film Festival, among others.
+Her short film JO has 3 million views on YouTube.
+Carolyn won Breakthroughs Film Festival’s Emerging Filmmaker Pitch 2019.
+They also started and co-organize Colour Theory, an event that celebrates short films of all sizes, genres, and budgets made exclusively by Black, Indigenous, or people of colour filmmakers who identify as 2SLGBTQ (2SQTBIPOC).
+In all their work they strive to empower the voices of everyone involved at every level, disrupt film industry, and build space for 2s/queer/trans BIPOC filmmakers to heal, create, and thrive.